-The Canadian canola industry’s strategic plan, which sets a production target of 26 million tonnes by 2025, is based on canola acres staying at or below 22 million.
-This is important, as cropping diversity and crop rotations improve pest management in canola and all other crops.
-Field plans that include crop diversity can also increase crop yields and reduce selection for weed resistance.
+The Canadian canola industry’s strategic plan, which sets a production target of 26 million tonnes by 2025, is based on canola acres at or below 22 million.
+This is important, as crop diversity and crop rotation improve pest management in canola and all other crops.
+Rotation can also increase crop yields and reduce selection for weed resistance.

 A one-year break between canola crops can reduce the carryover of the blackleg fungus on canola stubble, but at least two full years (one in three rotation) is recommended to reduce blackleg severity and the risk of yield loss.
 A three-year break (one in four rotation) can effectively eliminate the yield loss risk from blackleg.
 (See Figures 1 and 2.)
 In most cases, blackleg can be managed with a two-year break between canola crops on most fields by using blackleg resistant (R) varieties with effective resistance.

 A short rotation increases the risk of selecting for more races of the blackleg pathogen that can overcome current resistance genetics.
 Scout for potential breakdown of blackleg resistance.
 Blackleg severity scores of 2 or more in an R hybrid is a sign of resistance breakdown.
 (See the rating scale below.)
 On that field, canola may need a three-year break or rotation to hybrids proven to have distinctly different blackleg resistance genetics, to reduce the risk to yield and profit.
 (Two studies showing rotation benefit for blackleg management: One Two)